Wild Things (film): Critical response

 On Rotten Tomatoes the film has an approval rating of 64% based on reviews from 121 critics, with an average rating of 5.80/10.
 The site's consensus states: "Wild Things is a delightfully salacious, flesh-exposed romp that also requires a high degree of love for trash cinema."
 On Metacritic, it has a score of 51/100 based on reviews from 20 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film a grade "C+" on scale of A to F.

 Roger Ebert gave the film three stars out of four, praising McNaughton's directing and the plot twists.
 He described it as "lurid trash, with a plot so twisted they're still explaining it during the closing titles.
 It's like a three-way collision between a softcore sex film, a soap opera and a B-grade noir.
 I liked it."
 Gene Siskel gave the film a marginal recommendation.
 Janet Maslin of The New York Times praised Campbell and Richard's performances, and also McNaughton's direction for adding "a decadent gloss to this far-fetched, quintuple-crossing tale", although she criticized the plot as being "loony".

 In The Washington Post, Desson Howe described the film as "clearly a crock", and although it "may not have a single redeeming feature, but it doesn't have a dull moment, either."
 In the same newspaper, Stephen Hunter described the film as being "as tawdry as someone else's lingerie, yet not without a certain prurient watchability".
 The Orlando Sentinel said that the film, overall, missed the mark, but that Murray in his small role manages to steal the show.

-Variety praised the casting of Dillon, Bacon, Campbell, Richards, Russell, Murray and Snodgress: "[Y]ou have an ensemble that appears to be enjoying the challenge of offbeat roles and unusual material.
-There's not a wrong note struck by the game group of players."
-The magazine also praised the film as "original" with a "glossy, unreal quality that nicely dovetails with the pulse of the drama".
+Variety praised the casting of Dillon, Bacon, Campbell, Richards, Russell, Murray, and Snodgress, stating "you have an ensemble that appears to be enjoying the challenge of offbeat roles and unusual material.
+There's not a wrong note struck by the game group of players", and also praised the film as "original" with a "glossy, unreal quality that nicely dovetails with the pulse of the drama".

 Awards

 George S. Clinton was nominated for Best Music at 25th Saturn Awards, but lost to John Carpenter for Vampires, another film from Columbia Pictures.
 The film was nominated for Best Kiss at the MTV Movie Awards.
-At the 1998 Los Angeles Film Critics Association Awards, Bill Murray won the Best Supporting Actor for Rushmore and Wild Things.
+At the 1998 Los Angeles Film Critics Association Awards, the film won a Blockbuster Entertainment Awards for Daphne Rubin-Vega in the category "Favorite Supporting Actress – Suspense" while Bill Murray won the Best Supporting Actor for Rushmore and Wild Things.

-The film won a Blockbuster Entertainment Awards for Daphne Rubin-Vega in the category "Favorite Supporting Actress - Suspense".